COVID-19 surges in Hong Kong' wth 300,000 cases, 1,200 deaths in week

 The surge comes as coronavirus numbers subside worldwide following the emergence of the Omicron variant three months ago with a weekly 19% decrease in deaths and 10% in cases.
 One week ago, fatalities fell by 16% and infections by 10%.

-Besides Hong Kong, also bucking the downward trend are two other Asian nations with record daily cases on Saturday: South Korea (254,326) and Vietnam (131,817) along with Indonesia's 325 deaths Tuesday were the most since last mid-September.
+Besides Hong Kong, also bucking the downward trend are two other Asian nations with record daily cases : South Korea (254,326 Saturday) and Vietnam (142,136 Sunday) along with Indonesia's 325 deaths Tuesday were the most since last mid-September.

 And New Zealand reported a record 24,106 infections Wednesday.